ProvableHQ/leo/grammar/abnf-grammar.md

 ```

 An integer (number) is either a natural or its negation.
-Note that we also allow leading zeros in negative numbers, e.g. '-007'.
+We allow leading zeros also in negative numbers, e.g. '-007'.

 <a name="integer"></a>
 ```abnf